marmelab/gremlins.js/README.md

 Each particular gremlin or mogwai has its own customization methods, check the documentation for details.

-For more information on configurable functions check [this blog post about service closures](http://redotheweb.com/2013/11/13/from-objects-to-functions-service-closures.html).
+**Tip**: For more information on configurable functions check [this blog post about service closures](http://redotheweb.com/2013/11/13/from-objects-to-functions-service-closures.html).

 ### Setting Up a Strategy